chrisWolter/yesfam-skitrip/docs/skiarea/README.md

 # The skiarea.
-We dont have a skiarea at the moment, because we don't have a accommodation.
+We dont have a skiarea at the moment, because we don't have an accommodation.
 As soon as we have an accommodation this site will be updated with the details of the skiarea. \
 The accommodations that we currently have are in the following skiareas.

 ### 4 Vallees, Switzerland